Review extortion is one of the latest scams to threaten businesses. Learn how to defend against negative reviews posted online.

 Deliver superior services

 It goes without saying that great service results in positive reviews.
 As a business owner, you and your staff have the ability to shape perceptions of your company by delivering great service time and again.
-By doing so, you can all but ensure a steady stream of great reviews — and a 5-star Yelp rating.
+By doing so, you can all but ensure a steady stream of great reviews — and a 5-star online rating.

 Monitor review profiles